 - 1. Where a change in fire-resistance rating has been approved in accordance with Section 501.2 or 803.6 of the California Existing Building Code. - 2.
-Group U occupancies. - (2) Sections 1103.3 through 1103.5.4 are deleted. - (3) Section 1105 is deleted. - I. Amendment of Chapter 23 Motor Fuel-Dispensing Facilities & Repair Garages is amended as follows: - (1) Section 2306.2.4.2 is amended to read as follows: - (a) Section 2306.2.4.2 Fleet vehicle motor fuel-dispensing facilities.
+Group U occupancies. - (2) Sections 1103.3 through 1103.5.4 are deleted. - (3) Section 1105 is deleted. - I. Amendment of Chapter 23 Motor Fuel-Dispensing Facilities & Repair Garages is amended as follows:

+- (1) Section 2306.2.4.2 is amended to read as follows: - (a) Section 2306.2.4.2 Fleet vehicle motor fuel-dispensing facilities.
 Aboveground Tanks.
-Class I and II and IIIA liquids may be dispensed from approved protected aboveground tanks into the fuel tanks of motor vehicles, watercraft or aircraft when installed and maintained as required by the Fire Chief and in accordance with Richmond Municipal Code Section 8.16.040. - Location.
-Upon approval of the Fire Chief, protected aboveground tanks may be located at farms, construction sites, gravel pits, industrial occupancies, corporation yards, other remote locations or in areas where the approved installation of underground tanks is not feasible due to soil conditions, flood plain areas, high water table or environmentally sensitive areas. - Capacity.
-Vaulted tanks shall not exceed 2,000 gallon capacity unless approved by the Fire Chief - 3.
+Class I and II and IIIA liquids may be dispensed from approved protected aboveground tanks into the fuel tanks of motor vehicles, watercraft or aircraft when installed and maintained as required by the Fire Chief and in accordance with Richmond Municipal Code_Section 8.16.040. - 1.
+Location.
+Upon approval of the Fire Chief, protected aboveground tanks may be located at farms, construction sites, gravel pits, industrial occupancies, corporation yards, other remote locations or in areas where the approved installation of underground tanks is not feasible due to soil conditions, flood plain areas, high water table or environmentally sensitive areas. - 2.
+Capacity.
+Vaulted tanks shall not exceed 2,000 gallon capacity unless approved by the Fire Chief. - 3.
 Removal.
 The Fire Chief shall have the sole discretion to prohibit use of vaulted tanks based on the safety of the public.
-Removal of vaulted tanks may be required at any time for violation of these requirements, any associated permit requirements or a change in conditions. - J. Amendment of Chapter 33 Fire Safety during Construction & Demolition is amended as follows: - (1) Section 3301.3 is added to read as follows: - (a) Section 3301.3 Permits.
-Permits shall be obtained for asbestos removal operations, temporary fire department access roads for construction, and temporary water supplies as set forth in sections 105.6 and 105.7. - (2) Section 3313.3 is amended to read as follows: - (a) Section 3313.3 Detailed requirements.
-Standpipes shall be installed in accordance with the provisions of Section 905.
+Removal of vaulted tanks may be required at any time for violation of these requirements, any associated permit requirements or a change in conditions. - J. Amendment of Chapter 33 Fire Safety during Construction & Demolition is amended as follows: - 1) (1) Section 3301.33303.1.2 is added to read as follows: : - (a) Section 3301.3 Permits.
+Permits shall be obtained for asbestos removal operations, temporary fire department access roads for construction, and temporary water supplies as set forth in sections 105.6 and 105.7.